Cozy Grove: Release

-Cozy Grove was released for Apple Arcade on March 19, 2021, and for the Nintendo Switch PlayStation 4, PlayStation 5, Windows, and Xbox One on April 8, 2021.
+Cozy Grove was released for Apple Arcade on March 19, 2021 (no longer available), and for the Nintendo Switch PlayStation 4, PlayStation 5, Windows, and Xbox One on April 8, 2021.
 Several free updates were later released that added more content.

 A DLC, New Neighbears, was released on April 26, 2022, and added four new spirits as well as a butterflies as a capturable creature.

+Sequel

 A sequel, Cozy Grove: Camp Spirit, was released on June 25, 2024, exclusively for iOS and Android.
 It was published by Netflix after its acquisition of Spry Fox in 2022.

 Reception

-Cozy Grove received "mixed and average" reviews according to Metacritic, with an average score on 71 for Nintendo Switch and PS4, and 72 for PC.
+Cozy Grove received "mixed and average" reviews according to the review aggregation website Metacritic.

 During the 25th Annual D.I.C.E Awards, it was nominated for Family Game of the Year, losing to Ratchet & Clank: Rift Apart.